Paramount Theatre (Cedar Rapids, Iowa): Renovation in 2000s

 A second renovation fund-drive was undertaken in 2001, raising $7.8 million (about $9.5 million in 2008 dollars).
 A key funding source was a State of Iowa culture and tourism grant.
 The renovation took place in 2003 and added a 57' wing space, a reception hall, and much-improved HVAC system and electrical and fire system.
 It also repaired or replaced seat covers, restrooms, and carpeting.
 After the 2003 renovation, the main floor of the theater seated 1126 and the balcony seated 787.
 The theater kept an autograph book of all famous performers who had appeared on its stages.

 Flood of 2008

-The Paramount Theatre was damaged by the epic flood that began in the early morning of Wednesday, June 11, 2008 when the Cedar River rose up over its banks.
+The Paramount Theatre was damaged by the epic flood that began in the early morning of Wednesday, June 11, 2008 when the Cedar River rose over its banks.
 When the record-breaking flood waters crested at 32 feet on Friday, June 13, 2008, most of downtown Cedar Rapids was covered in a toxic mix of garbage and river water, including the Paramount.
 Restoration of the Paramount Theatre was scheduled to be completed in the fall of 2012.
 The console, lift, and blower of the Mighty Wurlitzer theater organ were destroyed by the flood.